 Written by: Natalia Brown

-This week, I sat down with Natalie Rivas to discuss her path to climate communications and education at the CLEO Institute, the ways our organizations are working to address barriers to wide access and relevance of our content, and top tips for all of us to navigate more difficult day-to-day conversations.
+This week, I sat down with Natalie Rivas to discuss her path to climate communications and education at the CLEO Institute, the ways our organizations are working to address barriers to meaningful community engagement, and top tips for all of us to navigate more difficult day-to-day conversations.

 Q: I’d love to learn a bit more about your background.
 What led you to your current role at the CLEO Institute and education on climate change in general?

 As an undergraduate student at Florida International University, Natalie pursued environmental studies in her academic and pre-professional endeavors.
 While on a service trip in Costa Rica, she and other students had the opportunity to contribute to an ecotourism project that would increase access to a beautiful waterfall, supporting the local economy and increasing awareness on the ecological value of the area over the long-term.
 She credits this experience with solidifying the connection between environmentalism and human rights that she inherently values.

 Natalie’s trajectory shifted toward education and communications when she joined the Peace Corps.
 Not only did this experience refine her skills as an educator, it also heightened her understanding of the diversity of learning styles that she could connect with.
 She then moved on to do work on community development which inevitably led her to the CLEO Institute, an organization where her education background and training could be harnessed to connect with Miami’s vibrant communities.